 So, how do you leverage data to uncover insights and create accurate reports?

-To tell your energy story, you need to collect the right data and organise it effectively.
-The key lies in utilising the right metrics to focus on the data that provides reporting value.
+To tell your energy story, you need to collect the right data and organize it effectively.
+The key lies in utilizing the right metrics to focus on the data that provides reporting value.
 By focusing and reporting on these metrics, you can make data-based decisions that help you meet energy saving targets.

 1. Monitoring – collecting the right data